drdk/dr-svg-sprites/README.md

 Changes:

 * `options.sizes` and `options.refSize` are now optional (which also means no size tag is added to classnames if `options.sizes` is omitted).
-* `options.spritePath` and `options.cssPath` now accept a full path including filename for simpler configuration.
+* `options.spritePath` and `options.cssPath` now also accept a full path including filename for simpler configuration.